enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step1.md

 ---

 **Exercise 3**
-Add a new function in `calculator.py` that execute the division between two number and push this new code.
+Add a new function in `calculator.py` that executes the division between two number and push this new code.